Jensen 50 and 51 Background Info.

 Although the tank/water tower is 30 inches tall, gravity alone will not overcome boiler pressure to supply the needed water for boiler replenishment while running.

-Water is moved into the boiler against up to 30 PSI of pressure by the engine driven feed water pump pictured to the right.
+Water is moved into the boiler against pressure, by the engine driven feed water pump pictured to the right.

 This eccentric driven pump was quite puzzling to me at first.
 I struggled to understand HOW it worked and then to get it working properly.